-Alaskan Malamutes do not cope well when left alone, and should not be left alone for more than 3-4 hours at a time.
-Malamutes develop strong bonds with their owners and crave having human company as much as possible.
+Alaskan Malamutes do not cope well when left alone and should not be left alone for more than 3-4 hours at a time.
+Undesirable behavioral and mental problems can occur after being left alone too often for too long.

 Everything will be explained in further detail below: